 You may need to relocate the television to the same wall as the fireplace so the focal point can be shared by the fireplace and television.

-If you do not have a fireplace, you can use a large bold piece of artwork or a beautiful light fixture as your focal point.
+If you do not have a fireplace, you can use a large bold piece of artwork, a piano, or a beautiful light fixture as your focal point.

 Dining Room or Breakfast Room